strannik19/td_devel/README.md

 installed.

 The Linux Environment (folder separation for Develop, Test, Production, ...) will be set up.
-Run "setup.sh" for every Environment (free naming).
 Unix groups and base environment for SLJM will be created (as well as /etc/skel prepared).

 The packages are not supposed to be installed on TPA nodes.